GaloisInc/simple-json-schema/README.md

     // Match any JSON value.

   | {} | { FIELD (,FIELD)* }
-    // Match a JSON object, whose fields match FIELDS.
+    // Match a JSON object, whose fields match the given FIELDs.
+    // The order of the fields is not important, and fields cannot
+    // be repeated.

   | TYPE[]
-    // Matches array JSON values, with elements matching TYPE.
+    // Matches a JSON array, whose values match TYPE.
     // For example, `number[]` matches arrays with number elements.

   | "(" TYPE ")"
-    // Parens may be used for grouping as usual.
+    // Parens may be used for grouping, as usual.
     // For example `("a" | "b")[]` matches arrays
-    // whose elements are `"a"` or `"b`"
+    // whose elements are `"a"` or `"b"`

   | [] | [ TYPE (,TYPE)* ]
     // Matches JSON arrays of a fixed length, with elements matching types